callumacrae/macr.ae/articles/introducing-deity.md

 ### oneOf

+The oneOf generator is one of a few generators that takes another generator as
+argumenta: this is called a subgenerator.
+They are specified like this:
-The oneOf generator is the first of a few generators that takes another generator as an argument.
-This one takes a number of generators as arguments, and then picks one randomly to generate a value with each time.
-For example, the generator string `'oneOf:(string:5-10):(int:0-10):(boolean)'` will generate a value that is either a string between 5 and 10 characters long, or an integer between 0 and 10, or a boolean value.
+`oneOf:(string:5-10):(int:0-10):(boolean)`.
+That's three subgenerators being given as arguments, and the oneOf generators then randomly picks one of them.

+It will generate either a value that is either a string between 5 and 10 characters long, or an integer between 0 and 10, or a boolean value.

 ```javascript
 deity('oneOf:(string:5-10):(int:0-10):(boolean)', function (value) {